 On the initial interview, bring with you documents like letters of reference and photocopies of academic certificates.
-It is also advisable to have on hand written references from former bosses, coworkers, or professors that positively attest to your qualifications and work ethic.
+It is also advisable to have handwritten references from former bosses, coworkers, or professors that positively attest to your qualifications and work ethic.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!

 Punctuality is expected, so arrive at least 10 minutes before the job interview and turn off your cellphone.
 Smiling lightly show your friendly face.

-Remember, how you dress is the one of the most important parts of not being hired.
+Remember, how you dress is one of the most important parts of being hired for available jobs.
 So, check the Greece dress code

 When introducing yourself show your friendly face, use your last name and business title.
 Shake hands with everyone and exchange business cards.
 Maintain eye contact while talking to someone.
 Show your interest and talk about Greek culture and language with enthusiasm.